socketio/socket.io-website/docs/categories/02-Server/server-installation.md

 ## Prerequisites

 Please make sure that [Node.js](https://nodejs.org/en/) is installed on your system.
-The current Long Term Support (LTS) release is an ideal starting point.
+The current Long Term Support (LTS) release is an ideal starting point, see [here](https://github.com/nodejs/Release#release-schedule).

 :::info